vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Perseverance

-> 1. Never lie to someone who trusts you.
-Never trust someone who lies to you. ~ Anonymous
+> 1. "Never lie to someone who trusts you.
+Never trust someone who lies to you."" ~ Anonymous
 > 1. "Success is not final, failure is not fatal: It is the courage to continue that counts." - Winston Churchill
 > 1. "Life is 10% what happens to you and 90% how you react to it." - Charles R. Swindoll
 > 1. "Don't watch the clock; do what it does.
 Keep going." - Sam Levenson